kubernetes/community/contributors/guide/README.md

 ### Meetups

+__Improvements needed_
+* include link to meetups
+* information on CNCF support for founding a Meetup

 ### Kubecon

+_Improvements needed_
+* write friendly blurb about KubeCon, and include links

 ## Mentorship

+_Improvements needed_
-[Link and mini description for Kubernetes Pilots should go here].
+* Link and mini description for Kubernetes Pilots should go here.